Lorraine Kelly repeatedly misgenders Sam Smith while discussing Barbie premiere look

 “@reallorraine VERY lazy journalism not addressing Sam Smith with they/them pronouns… come on - seriously!!” another viewer wrote.

+In response to one critic on Twitter, Kelly insisted that her wording had been unintentional, writing: “Fair comment.
+Not in the least intentional but will take on board – thanks for bringing to my attention.”

-The Independent has contacted Kelly and Smith’s representatives, as well as ITV, for comment.
+The Independent has contacted Smith’s representatives, as well as ITV, for comment.

 In 2019, Smith came out as non-binary and gender-queer, saying that they would be using they/them pronouns going forward.